Absolutely not! We welcome anyone who wants to join in our collective philanthropy. Join online today!

 All contributions to the San Diego Women’s Foundation are fully tax-deductible.

 None!
-You do not need any experience in making grants to participate in our selection process.
-We provide the training and information that you need to make effective, informed decisions.
+We provide the training and information that you need to make effective, informed decisions as part of our grantmaking process.
 You will also be working with more experienced members who will help you understand the process and best practices.

 All members will receive invitations via email for all stages of our annual grants process – so keep an eye on your inbox!
 You can also contact SDWF staff at any time with questions.

 SDWF grants always benefit underserved communities in the San Diego region.